arnovb-github/PoshCommence/docs/about_PoshCommence.md

 # LONG DESCRIPTION
-PoshCommence contains cmdlets that you can use in conjunction with the Commence RM Designer Edition database application.
+PoshCommence contains cmdlets that you can use in conjunction with the Commence RM Desktop Edition database application.
 It is a set of convenience cmdlets based on the [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet) library.